 Claiming the Federal Adoption Tax Credit for 2016

-For adoptions finalized in 2016, there is a federal adoption tax credit of up to $13,460 per child.
-The 2016 adoption tax credit is NOT a refundable credit, which means taxpayers can only get the credit refunded if they have federal income tax liability (see below).
+For adoptions finalized* in 2016, the adoption tax credit is up to $13,460 per child.
+The 2016 adoption tax credit is not a refundable credit, which means you only benefit from the credit if you have federal income tax liability (see below).

-- Have adopted a child other than a stepchild — A child must be either under 18 or be physically or mentally unable to take care of him or herself.
+- And the child must be under 18 (or be physically or mentally unable to take care of him or herself).

-- Be within the income limits — How much of the credit parents claim is affected by income.
-In 2016, families with a modified adjusted gross income below $201,920 can claim full credit.
-Those with incomes above $241,920 cannot claim the credit; those with incomes from $201,920 to $241,920 can claim partial credit.
+For those with higher incomes, the credit phases out.
+For 2016, those with modified adjusted gross incomes above $241,920 cannot claim the credit; those with incomes from $201,920 to $241,920 can claim a portion of the credit.

 The Amount of Credit to Be Claimed

-Basically, a child with special needs is a U.S. foster child who receives adoption subsidy or adoption assistance program benefits (which can include a monthly payment, Medicaid, or reimbursement of nonrecurring expenses).
+For purposes of the adoption tax credit, an adoption is considered a special needs adoption if a US child adopted from foster care (and some private domestic adoptions) receives adoption subsidy or adoption assistance benefits (which can include a monthly payment, Medicaid, or reimbursement of nonrecurring expenses).
 The instructions for the 2016 tax credit explain that to be considered a child with special needs, the child must meet all three of the following characteristics:

 - “The child was a citizen or resident of the United States or its possessions at the time the adoption effort began (US child).